MicrosoftDocs/sdk-api/sdk-api-src/content/threadpoolapiset/nf-threadpoolapiset-closethreadpoolwait.md

 ### -param pwa [in, out]

-A <b>TP_WAIT</b> structure that defines the wait object.
-The <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-createthreadpoolwait">CreateThreadpoolWait</a> function returns this structure.
+A pointer to a <b>TP_WAIT</b> structure that defines the wait object.
+The <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-createthreadpoolwait">CreateThreadpoolWait</a> function returns this pointer.

 ## -remarks

 The wait object is freed immediately if there are no outstanding callbacks; otherwise, the timer object is freed asynchronously after the outstanding callbacks complete.

+In some cases, callback functions might run after <b>CloseThreadpoolWait</b> has been called.
+To prevent this behavior:

+* Call the <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-setthreadpoolwait">SetThreadpoolWait</a> function
+or <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-setthreadpoolwaitex">SetThreadpoolWaitEx</a> function with the <i>h</i> parameter set to NULL.
+* Call the <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-waitforthreadpoolwaitcallbacks">WaitForThreadpoolWaitCallbacks</a> function.
+* Call <b>CloseThreadpoolWait</b>.

 If there is a cleanup group associated with the wait object, it is not necessary to call this function; calling the <a href="https://docs.microsoft.com/windows/desktop/api/threadpoolapiset/nf-threadpoolapiset-closethreadpoolcleanupgroupmembers">CloseThreadpoolCleanupGroupMembers</a> function releases the  work, wait, and timer objects associated with the cleanup group.